Puerto Rican Pottery: Significance

 The pottery's significance was twofold.
 Artistically and culturally it was a melding of 20th century design on what was then a traditional culture.
 It was also the first time that Puerto Rican artisans were able to express themselves freely in clay since the time of the Taínos.
-Economically and politically it was part of the opening gambit in the rapid economic development of the Island by the US after World War II.
-The pottery supplied pieces and works for then burgeoning tourist trade.
+Economically and politically it was part of the opening gambit in the rapid economic development of the island by the US after World War II.
+The pottery supplied pieces and works for the then burgeoning tourist trade.